Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 How much is Botox for forehead wrinkles?

-Forehead Botox typically costs $150 to $600, depending on how many units you need.
+Forehead Botox typically costs $150 to $600 depending on how many units you need.
 Most patients use 10 to 30 units.
-At $12 per unit, that puts InjectCo’s forehead treatment between $120 and $360, though the 40-unit minimum means most patients treat the forehead alongside the 11 lines for balanced results.
+At InjectCo’s $12 per unit rate, forehead treatment alone runs $120 to $360, though the 40-unit minimum means most patients treat the forehead alongside the 11 lines for balanced results, bringing the typical cost to $480 for both areas combined.

-How many units do I need for my forehead?
+How many units of Botox do I need for my forehead?

 Most patients need 10 to 30 units for the forehead alone.
-Factors that affect this include forehead height, muscle strength, and how expressive you are.
-Men tend to need more units than women for the same areas.
+Factors that affect this include your forehead height, muscle strength, and how expressive you are naturally.
+Men typically need 20 to 30 percent more units than women for the same area.
+At InjectCo, the clinical minimum is 40 units per session to ensure balanced treatment across related muscle groups.

 Is Botox expensive long-term?